civiccc/buffet/README.md

 about the project being tested and what machines it should run on.
 If you want to specify a different configuration file, use the --config switch.

+Buffet also allows you to specify a name for the project using the --project switch.
+This switch is intended to allow multiple runs of the same project from the same master user, since the project name is used as a namespace to prevent resource contention.

 ## Details

 If you have a database or other set-up that needs to be prepared before every